Saturday, December 31, 2022

 is just a séance

-conducted on the altar of the slain.
+conducted on the altar of the fake.

 fugues of inky phantoms